one-d-wide/yggdrasil-jumper/README.md

 <details>
 <summary>Establishing direct connection over the internet</summary>

-NAT traversal procedure described in [this paper](https://bford.info/pub/net/p2pnat).
+NAT traversal procedure is described in [this paper](https://bford.info/pub/net/p2pnat), here is a short summary:

 - Create and bind listen and connection sockets to the same port (using `SO_REUSEADDR` and `SO_REUSEPORT` flags).
 - Lookup self external address and port.
-- Exchange external addresses with peer.
+- Exchange external addresses with the peer.
 - Try to connect to the peer and listen for connection simultaneously.

 </details>